 Now I’m ready to start marking the fabric for the pleats and spacing.

 TO DETERMINE YOUR PLEATS USE THE PLEAT CALCULATOR (click on tap, at top right “sewing calulators”, a drop down window will appear and click on “Pleat calculator for curtains”).

 Why didn’t I use?
 Typically your fabric should be 2 1/2 times the width of your window space.
 I did not have this amount, so I needed to “make” my fabric work.

 Pinch pleated curtains has alternating sections of a: space/pleat/space/pleat/space, etc. A curtain can start with a space or a pleat.
 In the photo above the curtain starts/ends with a pleat.
 I wanted to start with a space on each end.

-My fabric is 54" wide and inside window measurement is 30".
+My fabric is 54″ wide ( after finishing with seams) and inside window measurement is 30″.

 I started marking and pinning.
 To to honest it didn’t end up right at first.
 But it gave me a clear direction were I needed to go.
 I knew I wanted 7 pleats. so I just kept playing with the spacing until I figured it out.

 3 3/8″ space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, and so on until I ended with a 3 3/8 space on end.

 I measured and pinned each measurement in place using (3 3/8″ space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, 3 7/8 space, 3 3/8 pleat, and so on until I ended with a 3 3/8 space on end).